Environmental Key Areas

 The 2030 Agenda for Sustainable Development is a shared platform for peace, security, development and protection both of peoples and of the natural world.
 It was adopted by all United Nations Member States in 2015.

 At the core of the Sustainable Development Goals (SDGs) are 17 urgent calls for action to all countries in a global partnership.
-The SDGs recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and foster economic growth – all while tackling climate change and working to preserve our oceans and forests.
+The SDGs recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and foster economic growth – all while tackling climate change and working to preserve our oceans and forests.

 - SDG1: No poverty